Criminal Law Info

 After losing an appeal, there are certain post-conviction remedies that may be available if you were denied a constitutional right or if you believe your lawyer was ineffective.
 These remedies are available in the state and federal courts, however, there are, again, strict deadlines and rules regarding the filing of such writs.

 WHAT DO I DO IF I GET STOPPED FOR DWI?

-· There are a variety of factors that can impact the validity of the “tests” such as weight, medical conditions, age, etc..
-Some police officers are well trained in the administration of these tests but some do not have the training and experience to properly administer them, which can result in incorrect findings.
-You will not know if the officer who has stopped knows how to correctly administer the tests.
+There are a variety of factors that can impact the validity of the field sobriety tests such as weight, medical conditions, age, etc. While some officers are well trained in the administration of these tests, many officers do not have the training and experience to properly administer them, which can result in incorrect findings.
+You will not know if the officer who has stopped you knows how to correctly administer the tests.
 As such, it is better to refuse to perform the tests.

-· Ask to be allowed to consult with an attorney during the DWI/DUI stop.
-While you do not have a right to consult with an attorney, you cannot be forced take any field sobriety tests.
+Ask to be allowed to consult with an attorney during the DWI/DUI stop.
+While you do not have a right to consult with an attorney, you cannot be forced to take any field sobriety tests.

-Finally, we recommend that you refuse to answer any questions or make any statement if you have been arrested.
-These statements will be used against you in court.
+Finally, we recommend that you refuse to answer any questions or make any statements if you have been arrested.
+Anything you say will be used against you in court.

 CAN I GET MY CRIMINAL RECORD “ERASED” OR “SEALED?

 There are some instances where you may qualify for an “expunction” of certain criminal history.
 You are most likely to be eligible if you were found not guilty after a trial or if the case against you was ultimately dismissed.
 An expunction can have the effect of “erasing” your record but there are many factors that must be examined to determine if you are eligible for an expunction.
 Recent changes in the law have impacted the expunction process and it is important that the attorney you consult with is aware of these recent developments.